What is Manaslu Circuit Trek all about?

 Instead of public buses, you can hire private vehicles like Jeeps and SUVs.
 It can directly take you to your destination.
 It will be quicker and easier in comparison to public buses.
 But, it will be costly.

 As the Manaslu trek is a tea house basis trek, the accommodation during the trek is Tea Houses.
-Tea houses are commonly used for having food and overnight stay.
+Tea houses are commonly used for food and overnight stays.

 The weather in the Manaslu region differs according to the elevation.
 The higher part is always cold.
 Whereas the lower part depends upon the season.
 It is warm in summer and freezing in winter.

 Also, the region has rainfall during the monsoon season.
 Similarly, snow covers most of the parts during the winter.
 But in spring and autumn, the weather is more pleasant and the visibility is really clear.